PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 Whole-graph fallback scans and relaxed in-place Squeeze axis updates remain a separate immutable-indexed migration task.

+### Indexed-first factorized/singleton ExpandDims compatibility recovery

+`passes/expanddims_reshape_compat_layout.py` owns the former 271-line
+composite.
+It preserves the strict indexed factorized Case B owner as the first dispatch, one per-call `ModelIRGraphIndex`, caller `LayoutState`, singleton Case A and relaxed raw fallback behavior, Reshape/permutation constant and option updates, combined statistic, fixed-point restart, one prune/report boundary, and LayoutState cleanup.
+The lowerer retains one private wrapper at both unchanged production call positions.
+The complete old/new composite ASTs are identical after function-name normalization; the indexed owner is unchanged.

+Whole-graph fallback scans and relaxed in-place constant updates remain a separate immutable-indexed migration task.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current